 - While peppers simmer, place a large, deep sauté pan on the stove top.
 Turn heat to medium, add hamburger and allow it to brown.
 I recommend using a 3-5 quart sauté pan, or larger.
 All other ingredients will be added to this pan so you will need adequate space.
 You can also use another large pot in lieu of a sauté pan.

-- Once your hamburger meat has finished browning, add diced onion, diced tomato, minute rice, black beans, corn and taco seasoning.
+- Once your hamburger meat has finished browning, add diced onion, canned diced tomato (with juices), uncooked minute rice, black beans, corn and taco seasoning.
 Mix all ingredients together and allow them to simmer for 5 minutes.

 - Turn off both stovetop burners.
 Remove peppers from hot water with tongs and place them in a 9×13 inch baking dish.
 Spoon filling into peppers and sprinkle with shredded cheese.